fortio/multicurl/README.md

 # multicurl

 Fetches a URL from all the IPs of a given host.
 Optionally repeat until an expected result code is obtained from all addresses.
+It will also print information about certificates, including the shortest expiration found.

 ## Installation